Biologically plausible single-layer networks for nonnegative independent component analysis: Single-layer neural networks for NICA

-The equivalence between the minimization problem \eqref{eq:lateral_expand} and the min-max problem \eqref{eq:minmax1} can be verified by taking partial derivatives of $L(\W,\M,\Y)$ with respect to $\W$ (resp.\ $\M$) and noting the minimum (resp.\ maximum) is achieved when $\W=\tfrac1T\Y\X^\top\C_{xx}^+$ (resp.\ $\M=\tfrac1T\Y\Y^\top)$.
-After interchanging the order of minimization with respect to $\Y$ with the optimization with respect to $\W$ and $\M$, we obtain:
+The equivalence between the minimization problem \eqref{eq:lateral_expand} and the minimax problem \eqref{eq:minmax1} can be seen by taking partial derivatives of $L_2$ with respect to $\W_{xz}$ (resp.\ $\W_{zz}$) and noting the minimum (resp.\ maximum) is achieved when $\W_{xz}=\tfrac1T\Z\X^\top\C_{xx}^+$ (resp.\ $\W_{zz}=\tfrac1T\Z\Z^\top)$.
+Since the objective $L_2$ satisfies the strict saddle point property with respect to $\Z$ and $\W_{zz}$, we can interchange the order of optimization, as follows:

-The interchange of the minimization with respect to $\Y$ and maximization with respect to $\M$ is justified by the fact that $L(\W,\M,\Y)$ satisfies the saddle point property with respect to $\Y$ and $\M$.